ivan-magda/hackerrank-challenges/README.md

 # HackerRank Challenges

 This is repository where I will be posting the solutions that I come up with for the [HackerRank](https://www.hackerrank.com) challenges.
+Also, It's a home for elegant solutions to problems found on [HackerRank](https://www.hackerrank.com), designed to help you improve with both domain problems and contests.
+In addition to solutions, you will also find a list of resources and code blocks.

 #### Subdomains:
 - [C++](./cpp)